Tensor categories for vertex operator superalgebra extensions: Introduction

 \subsection{Outline}

 Here we summarize the structure of this paper.
 In Section \ref{sec:TensCats}, we work in an abstract tensor-categorical setting to study representations of (super)algebra objects in braided tensor categories.
 We prove that, for a (super)algebra $A$ in a braided tensor category $\cC$, the category $\repA$ of $A$-modules with its tensor product $\boxtimes_A$ forms an additive monoidal (super)category, under minimal assumptions on $\cC$.
 To prove the associativity in $\repA$, we introduce and study what we call categorical $\repA$-intertwining operators.
 Moreover, we prove that the category $\repzA$ of local $A$-modules is braided monoidal.
-We provide detailed proofs, often supplemented with braid diagrams that summarize the steps.
-Although many of the results proved here are known, at least in more restrictive settings (see for example \cite{Pa}, \cite{KO}, \cite{EGNO}), readers new to the theory of tensor categories will likely find our exposition helpful.
-In Section \ref{subsec:inductionfunctor} we introduce the induction functor $\cF:\cC\rightarrow\repA$, proving in particular that it is a tensor functor.
-In Section \ref{subsec:miscresults}, we collect several useful properties of the induction functor, culminating in the relationship between $S$-matrices in $\cC$ and $\repzA$, provided these are both ribbon categories.
+We provide detailed proofs, often in terms of graphical calculus.
+Though many results proved here are known, at least in more restrictive settings (see for example \cite{Pa, KO, EGNO}), readers new to the theory of tensor categories may find our exposition helpful.
+In Section \ref{subsec:inductionfunctor} we introduce the induction functor $\cF:\cC\rightarrow\repA$ and prove that it is a tensor functor.
+In Section \ref{subsec:miscresults}, we collect several useful properties of the induction functor, culminating in the relationship between $S$-matrices in $\cC$ and $\repzA$, provided both are ribbon categories.

 In Section \ref{sec:vtc}, we begin with a quick yet fairly detailed exposition of vertex tensor category constructions.
-Readers new to vertex operator algebras or vertex tensor categories will undoubtedly find this introductory material useful.
+Readers new to vertex operator algebras or vertex tensor categories may find this introductory material useful.
 Then, we proceed to prove our main theorem, deriving complex-analytic properties of categorical $\repA$-intertwining operators.
 In Sections \ref{subsec:complexIntw} and \ref{subsec:VTConRepARep0A}, we use these complex-analytic properties to match the braided monoidal category structure on $\repzA$ from Section \ref{sec:TensCats} with vertex tensor categorical structure on the category of $A$-modules in $\cC$.
 Some analytic lemmas needed in these proofs as well as in Section \ref{sec:applications} are collected in Section \ref{subsec:technical}.